jrenzodorado/time_tracker/README.md

-> [!IMPORTANT]
+> [!NOTE]
-> Note that the microservices and this application are deployed in a free web hosting service, error might occur on first login/registration attempt as microservice initializes.
+> Time Tracker application is developed by Joshua Renzo Dorado in his application with Thinking Machines.

 # Time Tracker